Funding and Implementation

 Therefore, these grants can be used to sustain, re-launch, or expand FAST.
 If you decide to apply, we have prepared a packet of program information and budget details that may be helpful to you.
 Click here to view/download the packet.
 You can also learn more about how FAST is evidence-based.

 These funds will be distributed to school districts across your state through a grant application process; some have already been awarded, some are due soon, and more will be coming this summer.
 Visit your State Education Agency’s website, which can be found here, for more information.
-For a comprehensive FAQ about the ARP and ESSER funding, click here.

 The following steps outline the process to get FAST started in your community.
 Throughout this process, you will receive support from both Families & Schools Together and your FAST Trainer to ensure that you can establish a strong FAST program.